 The ServerGuide Scripting Toolkit comes with a Get RAID information sample job that you can use to obtain information about RAID hardware in a target server.
-You will need some of the information provided by this sample job in order to modify the sample configuration files for your deployment scenarios.
+You will need some of the information that is provided by this sample job to modify the sample configuration files for your deployment scenarios.

-When you run the Get RAID information sample job on the target server, a raidinfo.txt file is created on the target server that is copied to the sqdeploy\sqtk\altiris\temp\target id\ directory in the source tree.
-In this path, target_id is the Altiris server-identifier name for the target server, which can be found by looking at the properties for that server.
-The raidinfo.txt file contains information about the RAID hardware detected on the target server.
+When you run the Get RAID information sample job on the target server, a raidinfo.txt file is created on the target server and is copied to the sgdeploy\sgtk\altiris\temp\target id\ directory in the source tree.
+In this path, target_id is the Altiris server-identifier name for the target server, which you can find by looking at the properties for that server.
+The raidinfo.txt file contains information about the RAID hardware that is detected on the target server.
 Every file contains at least the following information:

 '''

 The following RAID controllers have been found:

-Number of IBM ServeRAID 4H, 4Lx, 4Mx, 5i, 6i, 6i+, 6M = 0
+Number of IBM ServeRAID 4H, 4Lx, 4Mx, 5i, 6i, 6i+, 6M, 7k = 0

 Number of IBM ServeRAID t-type

 Number of IBM ServeRAID e-type SATA

 Number of IBM ServeRAID e-type SCSI

 = 0

 Number of LSI-1020, LSI-1030

 = 0

 Number of IDE RAID

-= 0

 '''